tenpy/tenpy/doc/contributing.rst

   You should make sure that all tests run through, before you ``git push`` back into the public repo.
   Long-running tests are marked with the attribute `slow`; for a quick check you can also run ``pytest -m "not slow"``.

+  We have set up github actions to automatically run the tests.

 - Reversely, if you write new functions, please also include suitable tests!
 - During development, you might introduce ``# TODO`` comments.
 But also try to remove them again later!
-  If you're not 100% sure that you will remove it soon, please add a doc-string with a ``.. todo ::`` block, such that we can keep track of it as explained in the previous point.
+  If you're not 100% sure that you will remove it soon, please add a doc-string with a ``.. todo ::`` block, such that we can keep track of it.

   Unfinished functions should ``raise NotImplementedError()``.
-- if you want to try out new things in temporary files: any folder named ``playground`` is ignored by `git`.
+- If you want to try out new things in temporary files: any folder named ``playground`` is ignored by `git`.

 **Thank You** for helping with the development!